-Sometimes you may be legally entitled to advocacy support.
+Sometimes you might be legally entitled to advocacy support.
 This is called ‘statutory advocacy’.
 It includes support for people under the Mental Health Act, Mental Capacity Act and Care Act.

 - Independent Mental Health Act Advocate (IMHA) supports people subject to a Mental Health Act section around their care and treatment, ensuring their rights are upheld.
 Referrals must be made by the person on a section, their relative or their clinician.